russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 )
 ```

-**Example Calculation:**
+**Example Calculation for One Source:**
 ```
 October target: 140 → Cumulative by Oct 31: 140
 November target: 145 → Cumulative by Nov 30: 285 (140+145)
 December target: 145 → Cumulative by Dec 31: 430 (140+145+145)
 ```

-**Why Cumulative?**
-- Our actuals are cumulative
-- Comparison requires same scale
-- Shows progressive achievement toward final goal

 **Visual Result:**
-Instead of three separate monthly bars, we get a line that steps up at month boundaries, showing expected progression through the quarter.
+Instead of three separate monthly bars, we get a line that steps up at month boundaries, showing expected progression through the quarter at the individual source level.

 ---